Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 5.1 Signs of Maturity

-Ripening is indicated by rounding of the bananas and dryness of the flower remnants.
+Ripening signs include the rounding of the bananas and the dryness of the flower remnants.

 5.2 Harvest Techniques

-Harvesting involves cutting the stalk while supporting the bunch to prevent fruit damage.
+Harvesting involves cutting the stalk while supporting the bunch to avoid fruit damage.

 5.3 Storage and Ripening

-To encourage even ripening, harvested bunches are hung in a well-ventilated space.
+To encourage even ripening, harvested bunches should be hung in a well-ventilated space.

 6. Culinary Uses and Nutritional Benefits